leohliao/interview_study_guide/interviewQuestions/answers/javascript-answers.md

 - [Resource](https://javascript.info/event-delegation)

 ### Explain how `this` works in JavaScript?
+- The value of `this` is determined by how a function is called.
+It CANNOT be set by assignment during execution, and it may be different each time the function is called.
+- Has some difference between `strict` mode and `non-strict` mode.
 ### What do you think of AMD vs CommonJS?
 ### Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   ### What needs to be changed to properly make it an IIFE?